 It is an interesting twist of nature.
 Fish do not eat birds, whereas the opposite is common.
 As a lover of nature, Escher would have known this.
 By giving the print the title Predestination, he presents the fish’s action and the bird’s death as an unavoidable fate.
 A fate that goes against nature.
 The birds and fish originate from the same basic form.
 As such, he seems to be suggesting that the outcome could just as well have been the other way round.
 The bird and the fish are like two sides of the same coin.
 Fate determines which side ends at the top.
 In 1957 an article from J.C.
 Ebbinge Wubben (director of the Museum Boymans, Rotterdam) appeared in Openbaar Kunstbezit (Public Art Property), under the title Noodlot (Doom), in which Escher gives his own description of the history of its origins.
 In it, Escher states that the question is whether he himself determines the fate of the beings who populate his tessellations:

-‘The idea for Predestination came to me simply and solely from the characters I conceived as the two animal motifs.
+‘The idea of ‘Doom’ came to me, purely because of the characters I conceived as the two animal motifs.
 If it seems strange that such simple figures could have characters, it seems even more strange to suppose that they themselves might shape their own character.
 I have such sensations all the time when I am working on designs for regular divisions of the plane.
 It seems it is not I who is doing the creating, but rather the innocent flat patches over which I am slaving that have their own will, and it is they who guide the movement of my hand as I draw.’

 ‘Blending together sometimes 10 or more slides of the same print, on different scales, fish and birds growing ever larger, to a shrill climax (as is the case in Predestination, where you hear the poor bird squawking its fear of death, as it were, when the fish finally catches it).
 It gave me a lump in my throat and complete strangers who were also listening said it sent shivers down their spines.’